Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2023/optimizers-1.md

         p = p + v
 ```

+What do these gradient updates look like in practice?
+For starters, all changes
+in the direction of the path are caused due to changes in the gradient.
+Where
+the path takes a turn, the gradient is normal or antiparallel to the current
+velocity, and at places where the path is straight, both the gradient and the
+velocity are parallel.
+We can draw out the update vectors at two points in the
+path above to see how this works.

+<iframe src="/articles/2023/res/momentum_vectors.html" style="width: 100%; height: 650px; border: 0"></iframe>

 <h2 id="sgd-with-nesterov-momentum">SGD with Nesterov Momentum</h2>

+If you've seen the path that momentum takes, there is one issue: _Momentum
+doesn't stop very soon_.
+It's easy to get the ball rolling, but harder to stop
+it.
+This happens because the gradient that's added to the path is the gradient
+_at the current point_, not the gradient _at the point at which we would have
+been, if we took the step_.
+In a continuous, real-world scenario, this
+difference is infinitesimal, but in a numerical scenario, it becomes
+significant if our step size is not small enough.
+This is also not an issue if
+our gradients at consecutive points are similar, but becomes an issue if we
+'jump' across a local minima: momentum would push us even further forward,
+because the gradient at the current point is downward.

+This 'bug' was discovered by Nesterov, and the fix was to compute the gradient
+at $\theta_{t} + \alpha v_{t}$ (the position we will be at, if the gradient is
+zero) rather than at $\theta_{t}$ (our current position).
+This 'pulls' the
+gradient back if we jump across a minima

+<iframe src="/articles/2023/res/nesterov_comparision.html" style="width: 100%; height: 650px; border: 0"></iframe>

+The implementation and update are quite similar, with just a minor update to
+the gradient calculation.

 $$\begin{align}
 v_{t+1} &\leftarrow \alpha v_{t} - \epsilon g(\theta_{t} + \alpha v_{t}) \\\\